adamnagel/adamnagel.github.io/_posts/2024-08-22-going-cross-country.md

 "Mmmm... both," he replies.

-"It's been a long time since I did a long ride," he continues.
+"It's been a long time since I did a long trip," he continues.
 "Back when I used to ride back to Chicago."

 "What's your preferred route?"
 I ask.
-I'm looking for route tips.
+I'm looking for advice on the most interesting roads.

 "Super slab (interstate), all the way.
 1000 miles a day, 2 1/2 days," he replies.

 I stare back blankly.

 "And no Bluetooth or anything.
-It's too distracting."
+Too distracting."

 # Day 1: San Jose --> Sacramento
 Memories: